Łoś–Vaught test: Statement

 The Łoś–Vaught test states that if a first-order satisfiable theory is $\kappa$-categorical for some $\kappa \geq |\sigma|$ and has no finite model, then it is complete.

 This theorem was proved independently by Łoś (1954) and Vaught (1954), after whom it is named.

+Applications

+The Łoś–Vaught test is used to prove that the theory of closed first-order logic formulas true on the Rado graph is complete.